 Aerial photos and a visit to the location indicate that there are no lakebeds, sinkholes, or active watercourses within 300 feet of the proposed pit/system.
-There are dry ravines on both sides of the location that may fill during intermittent flash floods.
 (Location Photo 2 - inset detail).

 3. Distance to buildings (should not be within 300 feet of any permanent buildings):